← All Resources

 Does alcohol help or hurt sleep?

-Alcohol is sedating and can help you fall asleep faster, but it significantly degrades sleep quality.
+Alcohol helps you fall asleep faster but wrecks sleep quality.
 It suppresses REM sleep, increases nighttime awakenings, and worsens snoring and sleep apnea.
-Even moderate alcohol consumption within 4 hours of bedtime reduces sleep quality by approximately 24%.
-The net effect is less restorative sleep despite possibly longer total duration.
+Even moderate drinking within 4 hours of bed reduces sleep quality by about 24%.
+You might sleep longer but wake up feeling worse — because the sleep you got was less restorative.

 Calculate Your Optimal Sleep Schedule